MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Command completed successfully.
 ```

+The [ServerLevelPluginDll](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dnsp/9500a7e8-165d-4b13-be86-0ddc43100eef) operation of the `MS-DNSP` protocol can be misused to remotely execute code on domain controllers, which makes this protocol interesting from the attacker's perspective.
 Although the built-in Windows tools only use the TCP/IP transport, the protocol is exposed over the `\\PIPE\\DNSSERVER` named pipe as well.
 The latter transport layer could be blocked by executing the following sequence of `netsh.exe` commands:

 ```txt
 rpc filter